Australian natives better suited to bushland than backyards

 What it takes to grow them successfully

-You'll need a deeply sheltered site with permanently moist soil, minimal temperature fluctuation and protection from wind and sun.
+A deeply sheltered site with permanently moist soil, minimal temperature fluctuation and protection from wind and sun is essential.
 This may only be achievable in a purpose-built shade structure.

 For most gardens, more adaptable native ferns are a better choice.
-Species such as rasp fern (Doodia aspera) tolerate variable moisture and temperature while still providing structure and habitat value.
+Prickly rasp fern (Doodia aspera) tolerates variable moisture and temperature while still providing structure and habitat value.

 Pink fingers orchid (Caladenia species)